viru56/news-aggregator/README.md

 # React News Aggregator Project

-This is a test project
+This is a test project  - [Demo Link](https://main--news-aggregator-vn.netlify.app/)

 ### Create a .env file and add your project keys.
 You can find the keys in .env.example file.